jolewen/AWS_grocery/README.md

 This allows deployment without concern for dependencies or virtualization.
 The image is available in the GitHub Container Registry under *ghcr.io/jolewen/grocery_webstore*.
 In case you need to make adjustments feel free to adapt the [Dockerfile](./backend/Dockerfile) to your needs, and create an image in your own repository.
+If so, please generate and store a JWT token (see above) in your actions' GitHub variables.

 ## ☁️ AWS Deployment